-Women Entrepreneurs of Minnesota (WeMN) was founded in 2007 by Amalia Moreno-Damgaard and Cyndy Arey, two entrepreneurs who, at that time, were transitioning from corporate careers to full-time entrepreneurship and recognized early on that they needed a network to support them.
-As they embarked on their entrepreneurial journey and subsequently founded their own businesses and strived for resources, they encountered a very weak support system for small companies and women in business.
+Women Entrepreneurs of Minnesota (WeMN) was founded in 2007 by Amalia Moreno-Damgaard, an entrepreneur who, at that time was transitioning from a corporate career to full-time entrepreneurship and recognized early on that she needed a network to support her.
+As she embarked on her entrepreneurial journey and subsequently founded her own businesses and strived for resources, she encountered a very weak support system for small companies and women in business.

 Since its inception, WeMN has gradually increased its board of directors and created an honorary advisory board to recognize and honor these members who have completed their terms and who have become a priceless resource in times of additional support.
 Peer Advisory and the Mentoring Program are WeMN's flagship initiatives that provide for its board and members an opportunity to learn and engage at a much deeper strategic level.